urcsc174/course-documentation/project3-visual design/instructions.md

 - Your team will be graded on:
   - Implementation of a **Z-pattern** as the new homepage as defined by the wireframe chosen
-  - Implementation of an **F**-pattern as a secondary page as defined by the wireframe chosen
+  - Implementation of an **F-pattern** as a secondary page as defined by the wireframe chosen
   - Use of **CRAP principles** everywhere (five webpages total)
   - Use of the 10 **principles for readability**, everywhere
   - Good choices for **typography** including **well-paired typefaces** (fonts)